Blea Water

 Blea Water is a tarn or corrie lake which occupies a glacially excavated hollow immediately to the east of High Street in the Lake District, England.
 At just over 200 ft deep, it is the deepest tarn in the Lake District.

+It is drained by the Mardale Beck, which runs north-east into Haweswater.

+Protected Area

+Blea Water was designated as a Site of Special Scientific Interest SSSI in 1985 because the nutrient-poor lake supports plants including water-starwort (Callitriche hamulata), shoreweed (Littorella uniflora) and algae including stonewort (Nitella flexilis).

+Part of the land area that is designated as Blea Water SSSI is owned by United Utilities.